Fermium/datalogger/README.md

 ## macOS

 With the latest fixes should work like a charm.
-Still work to do on scidavis
+Still some work to do on scidavis, but fixes are on their way.

 ## Linux

-### Centos, fedora, etc etc
+### Centos, Fedora, etc etc

 USB permission fixed

+### Ubuntu, Debian

+The USB permissions now works like a charm

+### Windows

+Should work like a charm.
+Ok, Windows suck.